Types of Financial Aid Available

 There are two main types of financial aid, grant aid and self help aid.
 Grant aid typically does not need to be repaid by the student.
 Scholarship funds are also considered grant aid.
 The student takes responsibility for the self help aid.
 This would include student subsidized/unsubsidized loans and work opportunities through the federal work study program.

-The Federal Supplemental Education Opportunity Grant is grant aid and is a campus based program.
+The Federal Supplemental Education Opportunity Grant (FSEOG) is grant aid and is a campus based program.
 Each participating school is allocated a fixed amount each year from the Federal government in order to supplement the education cost of the institutions’ neediest students.
-ICC typically awards students $900 for the full academic year or $450 per semester, which is based on full time enrollment (12 credit hours).
-The award is then prorated based on the actual enrollment level of the student at the time of disbursement.
 Due to the limited funding, preference for funding is given to full time students first.
 ICC has implemented a priority deadline for FAFSAs to determine potentially eligible students.
 Students that submit the FAFSA prior to June 1 of each year may be eligible for FSEOG funds.
+Students that may potentially be eligible for FSEOG are awarded the grant.
+Final eligibility is determined before disbursement based on funding levels and student enrollment.

 Federal Work Study